-- 1. Employees, covered by this agreement, shall have a twenty-one (21) day (FLSA) work cycle (i.e., three (3) consecutive work weeks).
-The work schedule shall continue to follow the "one (1) day on, two (2) days off" rotation previously utilized by the Department in scheduling Airport Firefighter Supervisors for work. - 2.
-Each tour of duty shall start at 7:45 AM and run continuously for twenty-four (24) hours and fifteen (15) minutes (24-1/4 hours).
-Employees shall be paid for all hours worked per tour of duty, except that three (3) hours and thirty (30) minutes (3-1/2 hours) of sleep time per tour of duty shall not be considered as time worked (for pay or overtime purposes) so long as the employee is able to sleep at least five (5) hours each tour.
+1. Employees, covered by this agreement, shall have a twenty-one (21) day (FLSA) work cycle (i.e., three (3) consecutive work weeks).
+The work schedule shall continue to follow the "one (1) day on, two (2) days off" rotation previously utilized by the Department in scheduling Airport Firefighter Supervisors for work.

+2. Each tour of duty shall start at 7:45 AM and run continuously for twenty-four (24) hours (24) hours or eight hours, as scheduled.
+Employees shall be paid for all hours worked per tour of duty..
 Mealtime shall be considered to be time worked for purposes of regular pay or overtime computation.
-Regular pay, per twenty-one (21) day work cycle, will normally be one hundred forty-five (145) hours and fifteen (15) minutes (145-1/4 hours). - 3.
-Authorized hours worked in excess of one hundred forty-five and one-quarter (145-1/4) hours, but not more than one hundred fifty-nine (159), per twenty-one (21) day work cycle will be paid, in cash, at the employee's regular straight time rate of pay.
-Any authorized hours worked in excess of one hundred fifty-nine (159) hours in a twenty-one (21) day work cycle will be compensated at the rate of one and one-half (1-1/2) times the employee's regular straight time rate of pay. - 4.
-Hours actually worked, hours on annual leave, compensatory time off, unworked holidays, paid VSEA leave time, time spent traveling to and from paid training (after deduction of normal commuting time, when appropriate, and time spent eating during the travel time), and personal leave shall be considered as time actually worked for the purpose of determining eligibility for overtime compensation.
-Overtime under this agreement shall not be pyramided. - 5.
-Leave shall be accrued on the basis of 4.788 hours, 5.986 hours, 7.183 hours, 7.949 hours, 8.38 hours and 9.58 hours per pay period (instead of the 4 hours, 5 hours, and 6 hours otherwise referenced in the sick an annual leave article).
-Absence for one (1) full tour of duty shall be charged as twenty and three-guarters (20.75) hours of leave. - 6.
-Employees may not be required to sleep except between the hours of 10:00 P.M. and 7:00 A.M. - 7.
-The provisions of the Shift Differential Article of the Supervisory Unit Agreement shall not be applicable to Airport Firefighters Supervisors. - 8.
-Holiday Compensation: The holiday compensation benefit previously granted to Airport Firefighters prior to April 15, 1986, shall not be changed as a result of this agreement.
+Regular pay, per twenty-one (21) day work cycle, will normally be one hundred sixty-eight (168) hours.

+3. Authorized hours worked in excess of one hundred fifty-nine (159) hours in a twenty-one (21) day work cycle will be compensated at the rate of one and one-half (1-1/2) times the employee's regular straight time rate of pay.

+4. Hours actually worked, hours on annual leave, compensatory time off, unworked holidays, paid VSEA leave time, time spent traveling to and from paid training (after deduction of normal commuting time, when appropriate, and time spent eating during the travel time), paid military leave, and personal leave shall be considered as time actually worked for the purpose of determining eligibility for overtime compensation.
+Overtime under this agreement shall not be pyramided.

+5. Leave shall be accrued on the basis of 5.538 hours, 6.923 hours, 8.308 hours, 9.194 hours, 9.69 hours and 11.077 hours per pay period (instead of the 4 hours, 5 hours, and 6 hours otherwise referenced in the sick an annual leave article).
+Absence for one (1) full tour of duty shall be charged as twenty-four (24) hours of leave.

+6. Employees may not be required to sleep except between the hours of 10:00 P.M. and 7:00 A.M.

+7. The provisions of the Shift Differential Article of the Supervisory Unit Agreement shall not be applicable to Airport Firefighters Supervisors.

+8. Holiday Compensation: The holiday compensation benefit previously granted to Airport Firefighters prior to April 15, 1986, shall not be changed as a result of this agreement.

-- 9. Shift Swapping: Employees may voluntarily continue to swap shifts for their own benefit under existing guidelines, including pre-approval of the supervisor, accurate record keeping, and required to be "paid back" within a twelve (12) month period in compliance with FLSA requirements. - 10.
-Airport firefighters shall be eligible for call in pay under the "Call In" Article and for on call or standby the pay pursuant to provisions of "On Call/Standby/Available Status" Article. - 11.
-Airport Firefighter shift supervisors shall receive a meal allowance of five hundred twenty dollars (\$520.00) annually, which will be prorated and paid on a per pay period basis.
+9. Shift Swapping: Employees may voluntarily continue to swap shifts for their own benefit under existing guidelines, including pre-approval of the supervisor, accurate record keeping, and required to be "paid back" within a twelve (12) month period in compliance with FLSA requirements.

+10. Airport firefighters shall be eligible for call in pay under the "Call In" Article and for on call or standby the pay pursuant to provisions of "On Call/Standby/Available Status" Article.

+11. Airport Firefighter shift supervisors shall receive a meal allowance of five hundred twenty dollars (\$520.00) annually, which will be prorated and paid on a per pay period basis.